Canagliflozin and metformin

 seizure medicine--phenobarbital, phenytoin.

 This list is not complete.
-Other drugs may interact with canagliflozin and metformin, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect canagliflozin and metformin, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 - Drug class: antidiabetic combinations

 - En español